 Described further are the limitations of the device:

-- Rates of inappropriate shocks are similar to those occuring with the transvenous ICD and range from 4 to 25% however the mechanisms are different.
-WIth the S-ICD, eighty per cent of inappropriate shocks are caused by TWOS, especially in congenital heart disease, Brugada and long QT syndromes, while in transvenous ICD, TWOS is involved in about 20% of cases.
+- Rates of inappropriate shocks are similar to those occurring with the transvenous ICD and range from 4 to 25% however the mechanisms are different.
+With the S-ICD, eighty per cent of inappropriate shocks are caused by TWOS, especially in congenital heart disease, Brugada and long QT syndromes, while in transvenous ICD, TWOS is involved in about 20% of cases.
 Accurate screening is possible even with acquisition of templates during exercise.
 Moreover about 5 to 10% of inappropriate shocks can be caused by muscular noise due to myopotentials (lead is placed over intercostal and pectoral muscles) but this problem may be overcome by reprogramming the sensing vector.
 Explantation can become necessary (5% in one study) when repeated shocks due to TWOS or noise occur despite different vectors programming.

-- The risk for undersensing of true arrhythmias (i.e. VF with very low amplitude waves).
+- The risk for under sensing of true arrhythmias (i.e. VF with very low amplitude waves).

 - Prolonged time to therapy compared with transvenous ICD (14-18” vs 7-8”)

 - Inadequate shock efficacy on spontaneous clinical VT/VF (22).
 Indeed, there are still relatively few data regarding long term performance of the S-ICD in a “real world” scenario therefore larger experience and longer follow-up are required, nevertheless initial results are encouraging (no death can be attributed to device or lead failure in published studies).